SamuXarick/LuDiAI-AfterFix/readme.txt

     its vehicles unable to move.
 It will be constantly doing this all the time, which may slow down management.
 Contrary to the other modes, it can add or remove multiple vehicles at once per management cycle.

+Road route load orders mode:
+    Determines how road vehicles set up their orders.
+If the AI started as Random AI, the choice will be randomized on startup.

+    - Full load before departing:
+	The vehicles will use 'Full load any cargo' on their go-to orders.

+    - Load something before departing:
+    A conditional order is placed between their go-to orders that Jump to their respective go-to order when load percentage is equal to zero.

+    - May load nothing before departing:
+    The default 'Load if available' is used on their go-to orders.

 AI-GS communication support: